 The program will not pay your travel costs if another program or benefit plan will cover this expense on your behalf.

-Benefits for care payable by Manitoba Health are limited by regulation.
+Benefits for care payable by Manitoba Health, Seniors and Active Living are limited by regulation.
 Manitobans are strongly advised to have private medical insurance when traveling outside the province.

 |Need more information?|